Alfonso Steele: Community Service and Death

 Steele was a Mason and served in the San Jacinto Veterans Association.
 He was honored in 1909 by the Thirty-First Texas Legislature as being one of the last two living survivors of the Battle of San Jacinto and was invited to speak on the floor of the Texas Senate.
 Two years later, on July 8, 1911, he died aged 94.
 He is buried in the Mexia City Cemetery in Mexia.
 Upon his death, William Physick Zuber became the last survivor of the Battle of San Jacinto.
-Zuber died on September 22, 1913 and is buried in the State Cemetery in Austin.
+Zuber died on September 22, 1913, and is buried in the State Cemetery in Austin.

 A life-sized portrait of Steele hangs in front of the Senate chamber, to the right of the dais, at the Texas State Capitol in Austin.
-There is also a roadside park dedicated in his honor in Limestone County.
+There was a roadside park dedicated in his honor in Limestone County.
+The park in question is no longer maintained by the state.
+The Texas Highway Department (now the Texas Department of Transportation) sold that property.
+The deed transfer was recorded March 6, 1964.